7 Best Seafoods for Weight Loss - Nordic Catch

 A 3-ounce (85-gram) serving of cooked halibut contains approximately 94 calories, 19 grams of protein, and less than 2 grams of fat.
 It's virtually carbohydrate-free, making it ideal for low-carb diets.

-Halibut is rich in essential vitamins and minerals, including selenium, niacin, phosphorus, magnesium, and vitamins B12 and B6.
+Wild halibut is rich in essential vitamins and minerals, including selenium, niacin, phosphorus, magnesium, and vitamins B12 and B6.
 Its high protein content helps increase satiety and preserve lean muscle mass during calorie restriction.

 Regular consumption of halibut has been linked to improved heart health, brain function, and bone strength.
 To keep it low in calories, grill, bake, or steam it rather than frying it.